About the project

 Through YoungMinds Welcome, we aim to build skills and capacity within the children's services workforce and help professionals to support the most vulnerable young people.

 Who's it for

-YoungMinds Welcome is for foster carers, social workers, schools staff and any other professionals supporting asylum seeking and refugee children.
-In Year One the project focused on workforces in Kent and Croydon.
-In Year 2 we will be expanding the project and launching in Teesside.
+YoungMinds Welcome is for foster carers, social workers, schools staff and any other professionals who are supporting asylum seeking and refugee children across England.